TestSendr/web/docs/api/list.md

   - `email`: the email address to list emails for
 - Response:
   - `200`: an array of emails
+  - `400`: the email address is not valid
   - `500`: an error occurred

 ## Example